-Her mental health worker at the hospital discovered her family environment was unsafe and was having a negative effect on her mental health.
-Depaul UK was called and a support worker visited Celani in hospital.
+Her mental health worker at the hospital discovered that her family environment was unsafe and was having a negative effect on her mental health.
+Depaul UK was called and one of our specialist support workers visited Celani in hospital.

 At first Celani was very quiet and withdrawn, but gradually she started to trust her Depaul worker and began to speak for the first time about the abuse she had suffered.

-When she was discharged from hospital, Celani moved into a local Depaul House where she made friends and really came out of her shell.
+When she was discharged from hospital, Celani moved into a local Depaul House, a supported accommodation project which provides a safe place to stay and support for up to two years.
+At Depaul House Celani started to make friends and really came out of her shell.

 Celani gets involved in all social activities that are offered to her, including dance class, cooking and football, and regularly attends a local youth club.